FrankAst/To-do-app/README.md

 * Angular CLI 13.1.2
 * Linux x64

-To run the backend, the first thing to do is:
+To run the backend, the first thing to do is to create the database:

   $ bash psqldatabase.sh

-Then inside the target folder, there is a file called: appens-0.0.1-SNAPSHOT.jar
+Then, inside the target folder, there is a file called: appens-0.0.1-SNAPSHOT.jar, which launches the backend

  $ java -jar appens-0.0.1-SNAPSHOT.jar